jruynno/Pet-Cuddle-o-Tron/README.md

 #### Credits

-This project is based on the AWS Serverless Pet-Cuddle-o-Tron tutorial by Adrian Cantrill.
-His comprehensive guides and learning resources have been invaluable in building this application.
+This project is based on the AWS Serverless `Pet-Cuddle-o-Tron` tutorial from the `Solutions Architect Professional` course by `Adrian Cantrill`.
+Their comprehensive guides and learning resources have been instrumental in the development of this application.